Linn

 Where It Sits in the LP12 Range

-The LP12 Majik sits at the entry point of Linn's current turntable range Above it is the LP12 Selekt — which steps up to the Kore sub-chassis, Lingo power supply, and Kendo MC cartridge — and above that the LP12 Klimax which represents the current limit of what the LP12 platform can do.
+The Majik is the entry point of Linn's current turntable range.
+Above it sits the Linn LP12 Selekt Turntable — which steps up to the Kore sub-chassis, Lingo power supply, and Kendo MC cartridge — and above that the Linn Klimax LP12, which represents the current limit of what the LP12 platform can achieve.

 The Majik is the right starting point for most people coming to the LP12 for the first time.
-It delivers the LP12's character — its timing, its musical engagement, its way of making records feel alive — without requiring the budget of the higher specifications.
-And because the LP12 is modular, nothing you invest here is wasted: the deck, the bearing, and the baseboard carry forward through every upgrade.
+It delivers the platform's essential character — its timing, its musical engagement, its capacity to make records feel alive rather than merely reproduced — without requiring the budget of the higher specifications.
+And because the LP12 is fully modular, nothing invested at Majik level is ever wasted: the plinth, the Karousel bearing, and the baseboard carry forward through every subsequent upgrade without exception.

-The Majik is available with two cartridge options.
-The right choice between the Adikt moving magnet and Koil moving coil versions depends on your phono stage — more on that in the connectivity section below.
+The Majik is available in two versions.
+The right choice between the Adikt moving magnet and Koil moving coil depends on your phono stage — more on that below.

-The LP12 has always been known for timing — for the way it organises music rhythmically, makes rhythmic momentum feel natural, and pulls you into a performance rather than presenting it at a remove.
-That character is present in the Majik.
-It is not something that only appears at Klimax level; it is fundamental to how the platform works.
+The LP12 has always been known for timing above all other qualities — for the way it organises music rhythmically, communicates momentum and pulse, and draws the listener into a performance rather than presenting it at an analytical remove.
+That character is not a function of specification level.
+It is fundamental to how the platform works, and it is present in the Majik in full measure.
+It is not something that only becomes audible at Klimax level — it is the reason the LP12 exists, and the reason it has remained in production for more than fifty years.

 What the Majik delivers specifically is a turntable that gets the fundamentals right.
-The Karousel bearing provides a quiet, stable foundation — low noise, precise tolerances, and a meaningful improvement in low-level detail retrieval over the original Linn bearing it replaced.
-The solid aluminium baseboard and suspended sub-chassis do their job of isolating the replay chain from external vibration.
-The Krane tonearm, matched to the Adikt or Koil cartridge, tracks records correctly and maintains the geometry that good cartridge performance depends on.
+The Karousel bearing provides a quiet, stable foundation — lower noise, tighter tolerances, and a meaningful improvement in low-level detail retrieval compared to the bearing it replaced.
+The solid aluminium baseboard and suspended sub-chassis isolate the replay chain from external vibration with the consistency that hand-assembly on a calibrated suspension delivers.
+The Linn Krane Tonearm, matched to the Adikt or Koil cartridge, tracks records correctly and maintains the geometry that good cartridge performance depends on throughout the record's playing surface.

-The result is analogue replay that is musically engaging and tonally balanced.
-Bass is well-defined rather than loose; the midrange has presence and body; and the presentation as a whole is organised — music sounds like music, not like a collection of frequencies.
-Higher specifications in the LP12 range bring more of everything — more detail, more space, more dynamic range — but the Majik establishes the character that makes the LP12 worth owning in the first place.
+The result is analogue replay that is musically engaging, tonally balanced, and rhythmically convincing.
+Bass is well-defined rather than loose; the midrange has presence and body; the presentation as a whole is organised in the way that music is organised — not as a collection of frequencies, but as a performance with shape and momentum.
+Higher specifications in the LP12 range bring more of everything — more detail, more space, more dynamic headroom — but the Majik establishes the character that makes the LP12 worth owning, and that is already something.

-The LP12 is hand-assembled in Linn's factory in Glasgow.
-It is a real object — solid, considered, built to last.
-The plinth is a precision wooden enclosure that forms the acoustic foundation of the turntable; the solid aluminium baseboard adds rigidity at the base; the suspended sub-chassis floats above on calibrated springs that must be correctly balanced for the deck to perform as designed.
+The LP12 Majik is hand-assembled at Linn's factory in Glasgow.
+The plinth is a precision wooden enclosure — the acoustic foundation of the turntable — built to tolerances that have been refined over five decades of continuous production.
+The solid aluminium baseboard adds rigidity at the base.
+The suspended sub-chassis floats above on calibrated springs that must be correctly balanced for the deck to perform as designed — this is precision work, done by hand, and it is part of what an LP12 is.

-The plinth is available in a range of finishes and can be colour-matched to your speakers or any other reference.
-A laser-etched monogram (up to four letters) is also available as a personalisation option.
-These are not gestures — they reflect the fact that an LP12 is typically owned for a very long time.
+The plinth is available in a range of finishes and can be colour-matched to loudspeakers or any other reference.
+A laser-etched monogram of up to four letters is available as a personalisation option.
+These are not gestures — they reflect the fact that an LP12 is typically owned, and upgraded, for a very long time.

 Connectivity and System Matching

-The LP12 Majik outputs a standard stereo RCA signal from the tonearm.
-A phono stage is required — it is not included.
+The LP12 Majik outputs a standard stereo RCA signal from the Krane tonearm.
+A phono stage is required and is not included.

-Adikt MM version: The Adikt is a moving magnet cartridge and works with any MM phono stage, including the phono inputs built into many integrated amplifiers.
-If you are starting from scratch, this is the more straightforward option: a wide range of phono stages work well with it, at all price points.
+Adikt MM version: The Adikt is a moving magnet cartridge compatible with any MM phono stage, including the phono inputs built into many integrated amplifiers.
+If you are starting from scratch, this is the more straightforward option — a wide range of phono stages at all price points work well with it, and the upgrade path to moving coil is available later when the system warrants it.

-Koil MC version: The Koil is a moving coil cartridge and requires a phono stage with a suitable MC input and appropriate gain.
-If your amplifier has only an MM phono stage, the Koil is not the right choice without adding a separate MC phono stage.
+Koil MC version: The Koil is a moving coil cartridge requiring a phono stage with appropriate MC gain.
+If your amplifier has only an MM phono stage, the Koil is not the correct choice without adding a dedicated MC stage.
+The Linn Koil Moving Coil Cartridge page has full details on phono stage requirements.

 System matching matters at this level.
-The LP12 Majik will reveal the quality — and the weaknesses — of the amplification and speakers around it.
-It is best suited to a system that has been thought through carefully, rather than assembled around an afterthought.
-We are happy to advise on phono stages that work well with this deck — the Linn collection includes options worth considering, and we can also advise on third-party alternatives at various price points.
+The LP12 Majik will reveal the quality — and the limitations — of the amplification and speakers around it.
+It is best suited to a system that has been assembled with care rather than accumulated around an afterthought.

 Technical Specifications